 Next Attribute ID

-There's a sample $MFT file's first 17 records here; in both binary and hex editor view (text) format.
-This is from a Windows XP Professional OS install on a real physical disk drive, and includes a BAAD record.
+There are some sample $MFT files here for the first 17 records; in both binary and text format as well as an HTML color-highlighted disk editor view!
+These are from a Windows XP Professional OS and a Windows 2000 Professional OS installation on real physical disk drives; the XP install includes a BAAD record.

 Within the $MFT file, everything, including all data, is an attribute.
 The $AttrDef file contains a list of all the attributes available for use in that volume.
 Each attribute has a type number associated with it which we've highlighted in this $AttrDef Sample File.
 The attributes found in this file are as follows: